thsavage/Real-Estate-Data-Analytics/README.md

 Jupyter notebooks can be rendered through GitHub, but there may be processing errors.
-It is always possible to render Jupyter Notebooks through this [link](https://nbviewer.jupyter.org/).
-R Notebooks for each class will be distributed through Brightspace.
+It is always possible to render Jupyter notebooks through this [link](https://nbviewer.jupyter.org/).
+R notebooks for each class will be distributed through Brightspace.